pat-earl/faculty-page/src/teaching/2020-2021/111-comp-foren/firstday.md

 **Course Work / Accreditation:**
-: Any coursework submitted to the instructor (included by not limited to assignments, tests, and projects) may be photocopied and retained for the purpose of assessment, accreditation and quailty improvment.
+: Any coursework submitted to the instructor (included by not limited to assignments, tests, and projects) may be photocopied and retained for the purpose of assessment, accreditation and quality improvement.

 **E-Mail Correspondence:**
 : The best way to contact the instructor is via e-mail (earl@kutztown.edu).
 You are required to use your Kutztown University supplied e-mail for all correspondence, outside email services will be ignored.
 Your email should be professionally written and use a relevant subject line.
-Addtionally, any emails relating to this course must include the course prefix and number at the beginning of the subject line.
+Additionally, any emails relating to this course must include the course prefix and number at the beginning of the subject line.
 For Example: If you're in the course CSC101, your subject line should be similar to these examples: